posita/dyce/docs/countin.md

 Instead of a constant, let’s use another die as a second independent term.
 We’ll roll a d4 and a d6 and compare whether the d6 is strictly greater than the absolute difference between dice.
-For multiple independent terms that can be expressed as histograms, the [``H.foreach`` class method][dyce.h.H.foreach] is appropriate.
+For multiple independent terms that can be expressed as histograms, the [``H.foreach`` class method][dyce.h.H.foreach] is often easiest.

 ``` python